HaoZ-Work/smart_office_station/README.md

 #### (6) Check the `config.json` of projeck and follow or change the port number of it to connect the ESP32 with sensors.

+### 2. Set up env and transport code into a batch of devices.
+(Only tested on linux)
+> Plug in all devices with USB Port
+> run batch_setup.sh

 #### Hardware requirement
 > - Windows/Linux/Macos